Michael21107/Realistic-Callouts/README.md

 ## Current Callouts
 - High-Speed Chase
-- Intoxicated Individuas
+- Intoxicated Individuals
 - MVA

 --------

 ## Terms
 You can use and edit this code to your liking.
 Don't ever claim it to be your own code, and provide credit if you are using this code for your project.
 You are not allowed to reupload the exact same code.
-This means you are now allowed to copy the classes for changing text for translations or dialogs.
+This means you are not allowed to copy and paste it and claim it as yours.